matyalatte/tuw/docs/README.md

 -   `SimpleCommandRunner*-macOS*.tar.bz2` is for macOS (10.9 or later).
 -   `SimpleCommandRunner*-Linux*.tar.bz2` is for Ubuntu (20.04 or later).

-> The linux builds only support Ubuntu due to the glibc dependences.
+> Linux build only supports Ubuntu due to the glibc dependences.
+> Linux build and Windows build only support x64 architecture. (macOS build supports ARM chips like Apple M1.)
-> Build the executable by yourself if you want to use it on other linux distros.
+> [Build the executable](./Building.md) by yourself if you want to use it on unsupported devices.

 ## Examples